ciwise/bip39c/README.md

 [![Build Status](https://travis-ci.org/ciwise/bip39c.svg)](https://travis-ci.org/ciwise/bip39c)

-Implementation of BIP-0039: Mnemonic code for generating deterministic keys using C [BIP0039] (https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
+Implementation of BIP-0039: Mnemonic code for generating deterministic keys using C [BIP0039] (https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) The BIP-39 standard consists of two parts, the generation of the mnemonic sentence of random words and then the generation of a truly random binary seed.
+This seed can be used to create deterministic wallets described by BIP-32 or similar specification.

 ## Changes
+v0.1.0 June 5, 2018 - This version supports the complete implementation of the generation of the mnemonic sentence.

 See the [changelog](./ChangeLog) file, or the Github releases for specific tags.